NCAR/DART/models/wrf/tutorial/README.rst

 ---------------------------------------

-For the tutorial exercise, observation sequence files are provided to enable you to quickly get started running a test WRF/DART system.
+For the tutorial exercise, observation sequence files are provided to enable you to quickly get started running a test WRF-DART system.
 If you want to run with the example observations, you can skip to Step 4.

 However, observation processing is critical to the success of running DART and was covered in :ref:`Getting Started <Welcome page>`.
-In brief, to add your own observations to WRF/DART you will need to understand the relationship between observation definitions and observation sequences, observation types and observation quantities, and understand how observation converters extract observations from their
+In brief, to add your own observations to WRF-DART you will need to understand the relationship between observation definitions and observation sequences, observation types and observation quantities, and understand how observation converters extract observations from their